House of Representatives

 Port Loyola

-(Minister of State in the Ministry of Public Utilities, Energy, and Logistics)
+(Minister of State: Public Utilities, Energy & Logistics)

 People's United Party